Oil falls for second week as supply concerns ease

-TOKYO/LONDON (Reuters) - Oil prices fell on Friday and were set for a second straight week of decline after Libyan ports reopened and on the view that Iran might still export some crude despite U.S. sanctions.
+LONDON (Reuters) - Oil prices were set for a second straight week of decline on Friday after Libyan ports reopened and on the view that Iran might still export some crude despite U.S. sanctions.

-Brent crude LCOc1 was down 36 cents, or 0.5 percent, at $74.09 per barrel by 1125 GMT, having fallen earlier by 1.3 percent.
-It was heading for a weekly fall of around 4 percent.
+Brent crude LCOc1 was down 10 cents at $74.35 per barrel by 1308 GMT, having fallen earlier by 1.3 percent.
+It was heading for a weekly fall of around 3 percent.

-U.S. benchmark West Texas Intermediate crude CLc1 lost 12 cents to $70.22, and was also set for a weekly decline of around 4 percent.
+U.S. benchmark West Texas Intermediate crude CLc1 was up 10 cents at $70.43, and was on course for a weekly decline of around 4 percent.

 Oil approached $80 in late June and early July due to Libyan and Venezuelan supply disruptions and fears the United States would press all buyers of Iranian oil to cut imports to zero from November.